 Then the 1970's, huge cards when the Sheik was on top here, full houses and a revival in wrestling in Toronto - but no programs?

-Other than lineups sheets the only 1970's program that's shown up is this 1977 glossy type (below) put together by Stan Obodiac, then Maple Leaf Gardens publicity head.
+Other than lineups sheets the only 1970's program that has shown up is this 1977 glossy type (below) put together by Stan Obodiac, then Maple Leaf Gardens publicity head.
 Similar in feel to a Maple Leafs hockey program, professional, this one is 12 pages and while not event specific (no lineup card) it features the participants from the July 11 1977 card held at Exhibition Stadium.
 Also has a NWA title history and a page on Whipper Watson and Lord Layton, both retired from the ring by this time but working on the announcing side.
 Contributors listed are Norm Kimber (Announcer and Frank's publicity guy at this time) son Eddie and nephew Jack. cost 1.50$.

 They did have lineup sheets up to the onset of the M-A affiliation but not for every card and they have been slow to surface so not sure how many were issued.